 Statistics is a branch of mathematics that deals with collecting, analyzing, interpreting, and visualizing empirical data.
 Descriptive statistics and inferential statistics are the two major areas of statistics.
 Descriptive statistics are for describing the properties of sample and population data (what has happened).
 Inferential statistics use those properties to test hypotheses, reach conclusions, and make predictions (what can you expect).

 Looking forward to becoming a Machine Learning Engineer?
-Check out Simplilearn's AIML Course and get certified today.
+Check out Simplilearn's AIML Course, Machine Learning Course and get certified today.

 Use of Statistics in Machine Learning